🌙

 In a 2006 blog post, Nick Szabo coined the term, "Hello Kitty people," for individuals who would rather rely on faulty human decision making than algorithms for things like the Google search engine.
 Szabo brilliantly emphasizes how automation has greatly benefited our species, like for example in medieval times where mechanical clocks replaced less-accurate time-keeping methods like sundials.
 Another example is when electrical telegraphy replaced older communication methods like message by horse in the 1840s.

 Importantly, we can see this same trend play out in Bitcoin.
-Rather than trusting the erroneous decision making of central banks, which can lead to hyperinflation at any time, Bitcoin automates the process through a programmed 21 million cap, utilizing a network of computers to reach consensus.
+Rather than trusting the erroneous decision making of central banks, which can lead to hyperinflation at any time, Bitcoin automates the process through a programmed 21 million cap, utilizing a distributed network of computers to reach consensus.

 Tips